bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

     ```javascript
     "test": "jest"
     ```
   * Run `npm test -- --init` to get a generated test configuration file.
 You will be asked some questions.
-The important one is what environment to use (jsdom).
+  * Choose environment to use: `jsdom` (browser).
   * Tests can be run by typing `npm test` from now on.

 ## 4. Configuring the Transpiler